fonske/SMA-Modbus-energy-management-system/README.md

 SMA is preparing their own EMS (expected Q3 2025), so they changed how the Home Manager interacts with the inverter.

 To regain full control over Modbus, I unlinked the Home Manager 2 from Sunny Portal.
 It now acts like a standard energy meter.
-It still controls the battery’s basic behavior, but I have full access to all registers again.
+It still controls the battery’s basic behavior, but I have full access to all modbus registers again.
 If you use a classic SMA Energy Meter (not Home Manager 2), this limitation does not apply.

 My system is a work in progress and I am always trying to improve it.
 This means that adjustments will still occur.
 I started this back in 2022 - ...